apita1423/disney-quiz-pp2/README.md

 ### User Stories
 My original idea for a quiz was a NASA Quiz, which allowed the user to start the quiz and chose an answer and if incorrect they would have received fact/info about the question.
 I felt that it would be an awesome tool for young students learning about the different space agencies, but I felt that it wasn't as fun.

 For the Disney Quiz, user would automatically get their first question and they would have to chose an answer and right away they would be told if they got the correct or incorrect answer by the button turning green (correct) or red(incorrect).
-When the user gets clicks on the incorrect button it would turn red and the correct button would turn green.
-When the user finishes the last question, the screen will display the score out of the total questions, and a button if the user would want to try again.
+When the user clicks on the incorrect button it would turn red and the correct button would turn green.
+When the user finishes the last question, the screen will display the score out of the total questions, and a button if the user would want to play again.

 ---